The documentary, TO BE AN AMERICAN is available on Vimeo, iOS, Android, Apple TV, Roku, Chromecast, and more.

 On the Capitals Tour we took our cameras throughout North America stopping at each state capital (and points of interest in-between) to capture raw extemporaneous opinions from a wide variety of people relative to the American experience.
-We asked one question . . . the same question to each person.
+Our journey began with one question . . . the same question to each person.
+No one knew our question before coming on camera.